-Metropolitan Water District declares drought emergency for southern California - NewsBreak
+Metropolitan Water District declares drought emergency for Southern California - NewsBreak

-LOS ANGELES (CNS) - The Metropolitan Water District's Board of Directors has declared a regional drought emergency for the Southern California region as the agency prepares for a fourth consecutive dry year, the MWD announced today.
+The Metropolitan Water District’s Board of Directors has declared a regional drought emergency for the Southern California region as the agency prepares for a fourth consecutive dry year, the MWD announced Wednesday.

 The resolution, adopted by the district’s board on Tuesday, calls for water agencies to immediately reduce imported supplies.
 It could become a mandatory reduction if drought conditions persist.
 The district may begin allocating water supply to its 26 agencies by April.